 While both roles often work in similar settings, there are important differences between healthcare managers and administrators.
 The skills, education, job expectations, and career trajectory in management and administration all differ.

 Both healthcare managers and administrators typically possess a bachelor's degree.
 Some schools offer programs specifically in healthcare management or administration.
-But bachelor's degrees in related fields, like biology, business, or communications, can be good options.
+But bachelor's degrees in related fields, like biology, bachelors in business management, or communications, can be good options.

 If you want to increase your earning potential and advance your career, you may want to consider a master's in healthcare administration.
 And some schools even offer specialized MBA programs in healthcare management.